Seals & Signatures

 The seal, signature and date on a document constitute a certification.
 Generally a document that is not final should not be sealed.
 However, in the rare circumstance that a preliminary document needs sealing, the licensee should also add bold, clear language that the document is preliminary, not intended to be final, etc.

-Finally, please refer to Rule 14 (see Rules and Regulations) for the approved design of the seal and for more information about the use of your seal.
+Finally, please refer to the latest Rules (see Rules and Regulations) for the approved design of the seal and for more information about the use of your seal.
+You can access the Rules at the following link: